About the Duffy Lab:

 Our research lies at the interface of ecology and evolutionary biology, and uses a combination of field, lab, and theoretical studies.
 Much of the research in the lab focuses on the causes and consequences of parasitism in natural populations, especially in lake populations of Daphnia.

 Meghan received her B.S. in Biological Sciences from Cornell University in 2000.
 After a brief stint working as a field technician in Antarctica, she moved to the Kellogg Biological Station and Michigan State University for graduate school.
 She received her Ph.D. in zoology and ecology, evolutionary biology and behavior from MSU in 2006.
 From there, she moved to the University of Wisconsin for her postdoctoral research, which was supported by an NSF postdoctoral fellowship in biological informatics.
 From 2008-2012, she was an assistant professor in the School of Biology at Georgia Tech.
 She joined the EEB faculty at the University of Michigan in August 2012.
+Her research focuses on the ecology and evolution of infectious diseases, especially in aquatic systems.
 In addition to her research activities, Meghan writes for a popular ecology blog, Dynamic Ecology.

 Meghan has received a Presidential Early Career Award for Scientists and Engineers from President Obama, the Mercer Award from the Ecological Society of America, and the Yentsch-Schindler Early Career Award from the Association for the Sciences of Limnology and Oceanography.